touhidurrr/UncivServer.xyz/README.md

 # UncivServer.xyz

-An open source, free to play, Unciv multiplayer server written in TypeScript.
+An open source, free-to-play, Unciv multiplayer server written in TypeScript.

 ## To run locally

 To run UncivServer.xyz locally, you would need:

-1. Git: If you are on linux then git should be installed by default.
-On windows, install from [here](https://git-scm.com/download/win).
+1. Git: If you are on Linux then Git should be installed by default.
+On Windows, install from [here](https://git-scm.com/download/win).
 2. Bun: Install from https://bun.sh/
 3. MongoDB: You can run a local MongoDB instance with `docker run -d --name some-mongo -e MONGO_INITDB_DATABASE=unciv -p 27017:27017 mongo`.
 Alternatively, you can make a free MongoDB instance with the database name `unciv` from